metrumresearchgroup/mrgsolve/README.md

 devtools::install_github("metrumresearchgroup/mrgsolve", subdir="rdev")
 ```

-Note that installation from github will automatically install all dependencies, such RcppArmadillo.
+Note that installation from `github` will automatically install all dependencies, such `RcppArmadillo`.

 About
 =====